gcbianchi/web-code-test/README.md

 - since having all Pokemon in a flat list is not that exciting we want to have them grouped based on their height or types (since Pokemon can have multiple types they would appear in multiple groups).

 - additionally we want the ability to toggle between the two grouping criteria by clicking a button

-## More stuff

-- clicking on a Pokemon removes it from the list